stronnag/mwptools/docs/manual/docs/mwp-area-planner.md

 * **RTH** (mission parameter).
 Whether to set RTH on the final generated WP.
 * **Leg Speed** (mission parameter).

 Once an initial solution has been plotted, changing any of the first three parameters will result in the solution being recalculated.
-The latter three options are common to "Parallel" and "Square" patterns.
+The latter three options are common to all patterns.

 After a solution has been calculated, the "Mission Data" summary is updated.